sergiotapia/README.md/README.md

-We use a lot of interesting tools here!

-- Graphql
+VP of Engineering at Papa.

+Some of the languages I enjoy working with are:

-- Elixir and Phoenix
+- Elixir
-- Postgres
+- Nim
-- React
+- Typescript
-- React Native
+- Javascript

-I've been learning and using Nim for pet projects, it's a nice minimal, blazing fast language that outputs static binaries.
-I love it!

 Check out my larger projects ![Magnetissimo](https://github.com/sergiotapia/magnetissimo) and ![Torrentinim](https://github.com/sergiotapia/torrentinim).